-The MASP 2017 plan establishes these same principles with the addition of those within the National Plan of Integrated Airport Systems (PIAS) can be eligible for FAA funding through the Airport Improvement Program.
-However, the MASP 2017 does acknowledge that there is a gap between the aviation needs and funds available.
+MM2045 establishes these same principles with the addition of those within the National Plan of Integrated Airport Systems (PIAS) can be eligible for FAA funding through the Airport Improvement Program.
+However, MM2045 does acknowledge that there is a gap between the aviation needs and funds available.

-For each goal, with the exception of serving seasonal isolated areas, MBS International Airport was classified as Tier 1.
+For each goal, except for serving seasonal isolated areas, MBS International Airport was classified as Tier 1.
 James Clement Airport was classified as a Tier 1 airport for the goal of "provide adequate regional capacity," and a Tier 3 airport for all other goals.